The Arm of the Starfish: Charles O'Keefe

 Charles O'Keefe is Poly's eldest younger brother, the closest to her in both age and companionship.
 Quiet, thoughtful and empathic, Charles shows signs of having extraordinary mental abilities, much like Charles Wallace Murry, the youngest maternal uncle for whom he is named.

 Canon John "Tom" Tallis

-Canon Tallis is a bald clergyman with no eyebrows, said to have lost his hair due to withstanding torture in Korea.
+Canon Tallis is a bald clergyman with no eyebrows, said to have lost his hair due to withstanding torture in the Korean War.
 Brusque and incisive, and not at all pious by L'Engle's definition, he defies the conventional image of a priest, and seems more than a little sinister to Adam at first.
 An Episcopal Canon, he is surprisingly adept (but not perfect) at navigating the dangerous waters of international intrigue.
 Canon Tallis reappears in the Austin family novel The Young Unicorns, where he is attached to the Cathedral of St. John the Divine in New York City, the same cathedral where Madeleine L'Engle was writer in residence for many years.
 He also appears in the second O'Keefe family novel, Dragons in the Waters.
 Tallis is nicknamed "Tom" or "Father Tom" because of the historical composer Thomas Tallis, who wrote the Tallis Canon.